 It is mainly focused on historiography and philology research, as well as mathematics, physics and social sciences.

 What makes the institute unique in its approach can be summarized in the phrase "knowledge in the making in every field of literature, science and the arts".
-The Collège’s slogan is “Non pas des vérités acquises, mais l'idée d'une recherche libre” (Maurice Merleau-Ponty).
+The Collège’s motto is “Non pas des vérités acquises, mais l'idée d'une recherche libre” (Maurice Merleau-Ponty).